adinramaadin/adinramaadin/README.md

 <p align="center"><strong>“If X changes, how much does Y respond...and is X truly the cause of the change in Y, or is something else at play?”</strong></p>

 In economics, we almost never get the luxury of a controlled lab experiment.
-Instead, we wade through observational data, whicch is messy, confounded, and full of hidden biases.
+Instead, we wade through observational data, which is messy, confounded, and full of hidden biases.

 That’s why I've gravitated towards  **impact evaluation and causal inference**.
 I’ve played around with methods like instrumental variables, difference-in-differences, event studies, and synthetic controls.
 Along the way, I’ve seen how easy it is for correlation to masquerade as causation, or worse, for results to reflect what someone wants to see, rather than what’s really there.